Skip to content

 Diana Cazares, Special Events Manager: Diana comes to AFSP with development and event management experience with the City of Chicago, Northwestern University, and the American Liver Foundation.
 Diana directly oversees the Chicagoland Out of the Darkness Walk.

-Luma Bonilla-Webster, Programs Manager: Luma comes to AFSP with expertise in program management through grassroots community building, movement organizing, recruitment, and group facilitation.
+Luma Bonilla-Webster, Programs Manager (she/ella): Luma comes to AFSP with expertise in program management through grassroots community building, movement organizing, recruitment, and group facilitation.
 She is bilingual Spanish/English.
 She has experience working with the LGBTQIA+ Community through Invisible Aurora, an organization that created the first Pride Parade in the suburbs outside of Chicago.
 Luma is passionate about equity, education, and social justice.
 She loves to read, and is always open to learning new things.